lumeland/lume.land/docs/configuration/copy-static-files.md

 site.copy("favicon.ico");
 ```

-The path is relative to the source directory of your site (configured in `src`)
+The path is relative to the source directory of your site (configured in `src`),
 and the files and directories are copied as is, maintaining the same directory
 structure.
 Use the second argument to change the output directory: